How to Make Shapes with Fillo Dough (printable)

 Fillo Dough Adds Elegance

-The flaky, flavorful, layered sheets of tissue-thin pastry dough are best known for use in traditional Greek and Mediterranean dishes such as baklava, spanakopita and strudel.
-But light, elegant fillo adds a sophisticated taste and texture to almost any dish you can imagine – from appetizers and snacks to main dishes and desserts.
+The flaky, layered sheets of tissue-thin pastry dough are best known for use in traditional Greek and Mediterranean dishes such as baklava, spanakopita and strudel.
+The light, crispy texture of fillo adds a sophisticated elegance to almost any dish – from appetizers and snacks to main dishes and desserts.

 Fillo pastry dough is more healthful than other prepared doughs